 And by that we mean: a roster gutted of the "Tortorella" players like Brandon Prust and Brandon Dubinsky, and one that has Rick Nash on it.

-The Rangers will find another personality now, under a coach who will undoubtedly work to better utilize the offensive talent on this team.
+The Rangers will find another personality now, under a coach that will undoubtedly work to better utilize the offensive talent on this team.

-Tortorella will accept a large sum of money to work on a television panel as an analyst until another team decides it needs his brand of whimsy – and immediate results – behind its bench.
+Tortorella will accept a large sum of money to work on a television panel as an analyst until another team decides they need his particular brand of whimsy – and immediate results – behind its bench.